'Fiddler on the Roof' star Topol dies in Israel aged 87 | Entertainment

 'Fiddler on the Roof' star Topol dies in Israel aged 87

+Israel's President Isaac Herzog described Topol as a "gifted actor who conquered many stages in Israel and overseas, filled the cinema screens with his presence and especially entered deep into our hearts."

-Israeli actor and singer Chaim Topol, best known for his role as Tevye the dairyman in the musical 'Fiddler on the Roof', has died in Israel aged 87.
+Israeli actor and singer Chaim Topol, best known for his role as Tevye the dairyman in the musical 'Fiddler on the Roof', has died at the age of 87 in Israel.

 Topol, known by his last name alone, won worldwide fame talking and singing and dancing his way through "If I Were A Rich Man" and other hits from the show on stage and on screen in the 1971 film version.

-Israeli actor and singer Chaim Topol, best known for his role as Tevye the dairyman in the musical 'Fiddler on the Roof', has died in Israel aged 87.

-Topol, known by his last name alone, won worldwide fame talking and singing and dancing his way through "If I Were A Rich Man" and other hits from the show on stage and on screen in the 1971 film version.
 "My wife and I, and all the citizens of Israel, with deep pain are parting from our dear Chaim Topol - loved by the audience and one of the great artists of Israel," Prime Minister Benjamin Netanyahu wrote on Twitter.

-Topol was born in Tel Aviv in 1935 and founded a comedy troupe after completing military service as a member of an entertainment troupe.
-His first on-screen role was in "I Like Mike" in 1961, and his part in the Israeli comedy film Sallah Shabbati in 1964 won him his first Golden Globe, for most promising male newcomer.
+Topol was born in Tel Aviv in 1935 and founded a comedy troupe after completing military service.
+His first on-screen role was in "I Like Mike" in 1961, and his part in the Israeli comedy film Sallah Shabbati in 1964 won him his first Golden Globe.

-His performance as Tevye won him his second - a Golden Globe for Best Actor in a Film Comedy or Musical - and an Oscar nomination for Best Actor.
-Topol initially rejected the leading role in an earlier staged production of "Fiddler on the Roof", thinking it would not resonate with Israeli audiences, according the Israeli National Library archives.

-But the show's setting and storyline in a Jewish community in Imperial Russia gave it a resonance far beyond its catchy musical numbers and striking staging.
-Topol, who eventually changed him mind and was chosen above the likes of Walter Matthau and Danny Kaye for the film role, grew to embody the character of Tevye clinging to his traditional roots as the world exploded around him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)